13pt13/STUDY-NOTES/Readme.md

     Tribute to the brave people, but i am not a political fanatic, because historical occupy an important position in modern politics, and happiness is also subjective.
 Do not deny all the past to the present with the status quo.
 In addition, anyone who wants to change the outside world from the top-level design will eventually have selfishness.

-    In contrast, I want to be a hidden moral hacker, and do things to protect public interest, especilly children in poor area, and may also want to get a remote job opportunity for remote jobs to improve the current environment.

     So I created the first project on GITHUB.
 In order to better review the knowledge I learned and improve my english level, I will not create a second project before having enough knowledge reserves.